khwiri/jwt-debugger/README.md

 jwt-debugger TOKEN
 ```

 Tokens can also be read from standard input.
-The following example uses the
+The following example uses
-`create_token.py` tool to generate a token.
+[create_token.py](toolbox/create_token.py) to generate a token.

 ```
-pipenv run python toolbox/create_token.py --private-key toolbox/example_private_key_rs256.json --payload toolbox/example_payload.json | pipenv run jwt-debugger
+python toolbox/create_token.py --jwk toolbox/example_private_key_rs256.json toolbox/example_payload.json | jwt-debugger
 ```

 If you have a JSON Web Key then that can be used to verify whether the token has
-been tampered with by verifying that the signature matches.
-JSON Web Keys can be
+been tampered with by checking the signature.
+JSON Web Keys can be formatted as
-in standard JSON format or PEM files.
+JSON or PEM.

 ```
 jwt-debugger --public-key jwk.json TOKEN